tpascarella/sr50/docs/ffe.md

 sidebar_position: 3
 ---

-# The Financial Freedom Equation
+# The Financial Freedom Equation (FFE)

-You become Financially Free once the financial freedom equation is satisfied.
+You become Financially Free once the Financial Freedom Equation (FFE) is satisfied. **The Financial Freedom Equation is as follows:**

-## The FFE

-**The Financial Freedom Equation is as follows:**

 ![The Financial Freedom Equation](/img/ffe.svg)

-:::info Terms
+:::info Terminology

-You will see the Financial Freedom Equation referred to as the FFE throughout this site.
+You will see the Financial Freedom Equation referred to as the FFE, throughout the rest of this site.

 :::

-## How Soon Will I Solve The FFE?

 Once the Financial Freedom Equation is satisfied, this is the first point where you don't need your employer's paychecl to sustain your lifestyle.

+## How Long Will it Take Me To Solve The FFE?

-How *fast* you solve the FFE is determined by how high you can get your Savings Rate.
+How fast you solve the FFE is determined entirelt by how high you can get your Savings Rate.

 :::tip

-Get your Savings Rate as high as you can sustain.
-50% is good.
-75% would be better.
+Challenge yourself to sustain a Savings Rate of 50%+

+75% is even better.

 :::

+>A breakdown of average American spending can be found on the [Spending Categories Overview](spending/spending-overview.md) page.

-### - Experiment with different Savings Rates
+### - Experiment using different Savings Rates

 You can experiment to see how long it will take to solve the FFE with different Savings Rates using the calculator at [Networthify.com](https://networthify.com/calculator/earlyretirement?income=50000&initialBalance=0&expenses=20000&annualPct=5&withdrawalRate=4).

+Some examples:
+- A Savings Rate of **25%** will solve the FFE in **31.9 years.**
+- A Savings Rate of **40%** will solve the FFE in **21.6 years.**
+- A Savings Rate of **55%** will solve the FFE in **14.4 years.**
+- A Savings Rate of **70%** will solve the FFE in **8.8 years.**
+- A Savings Rate of **85%** will solve the FFE in **4.1 years.**

 >Increase Your Savings Rate